- Applying for a Schengen Visa in the UK

 The Schengen Visa and UK national visas are different permits.
-Subsequently, you must submit two separate application to the UK embassy in your country and the consulate of your destination in the EU.
+Subsequently, you must submit two separate applications to the UK embassy in your country and the consulate of your destination in the EU.

 If you wish to visit the Schengen Area and the UK as part of the same trip, you can combine the two destinations.
 You still need to meet the requirements for both permits and have the required number of blank pages on your passport.

-If you are travelling and you wish to apply for Schengen Visa in the UK, the process will differ based on your immigration status in the country.
+If you are traveling and you wish to apply for Schengen Visa in the UK, the process will differ based on your immigration status in the country.

 Can you get a Schengen Visa if your UK Visa has been refused (or vice versa)?